 2. Atari 2600 – With an absolutely massive library of original and homebrew titles, the 2600 should have a place in any classic gamers’ collection.
 Many games have aged well, for anyone with any interest in simple, arcadey games.

 3. Intellivision – The Intellivision is harder to recommend for me to those without nostalgia for the system from its heyday, but it does still have some good games, and interesting homebrew titles as well.

 4. Game & Watch – The Game & Watch is good tech but the games are extremely simple and repetitive even by the standards of console games of the day, and each unit plays only one game.

 If we also include computers, the TI 99/4A it would probably go in third.
 It’s an interesting but flawed machine with some good games and some that just do not make much sense, and stiffer controls in lots of titles than I would like.
 I could see putting it below the Intellivision, but for its much better controller options and maybe also better overall games I think it finishes ahead.

-As for the PC, it would of course go in first overall, but if we look only at PC software available in the early to mid ’80s I am not sure; I have played few PC games that old.
+As for the PC, it would of course go in first overall, but if we look only at PC software available in the early to mid ’80s I am much less sure of that; I have played few PC games that old.
 I can say I love 1984’s Castle Adventure, though, and the Zork trilogy are great.
 But it’s hard to judge without my having much experience of PCs that early.